EmbodiedVision/explorethecontext/README.md

 ## Errata
 May 2024: We have discovered an error in the implementation, such that, in contrast to what is reported in (Achterhold & Stueckler, 2021), not the models with the minimal validation loss are used for the final evaluation, but those after training has finished (after a fixed number of steps).
-We have fixed the error in the [bugfix_modelselection](https://github.com/EmbodiedVision/explorethecontext/tree/bugfix_modelselection) branch, including notebooks with updated results.
+We have fixed the error in the [bugfix_modelselection](https://github.com/EmbodiedVision/explorethecontext/tree/bugfix_modelselection) branch.
+The notebooks in [context_exploration/evaluation/notebooks](context_exploration/evaluation/notebooks) contain the updated results.
 Qualitatively, we observe that the two variants yield similar results.

 ## License